aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 KNITRO ([Byrd et al., 2006](https://link.springer.com/chapter/10.1007/0-387-30065-1_4)) version 10.3.0 is a large-scale non-linear local optimization solver capable of handling problems with hundreds of thousands of variables.
 KNITRO allows to solve problems using one of the four algorithms: two interior point type methods (direct and conjugate gradient) and two active set type methods (active set and sequential quadratic programming).
 In contrast to BARON and DIRECT, which specialize on finding global minima, KNITRO focuses on finding local solutions.
 Nonetheless, KNITRO has multi-start capabilities, i.e., it solves a problem locally multiple times every time starting from a different point in the feasible domain.
 It is this feature that we make use of in the experiments.

+**Remark**.
+The experiments are done not to compare solvers but to contrast ‘no-embedding’ with REGO and X-REGO variants.
+All the experiments were run in MATLAB on the 16 cores (2×8 Intel with hyper-threading) Linux machines with 256GB RAM and 3300 MHz speed.

 ### 3.4 Performance profile

 We compare the results (for X-REGO experiment) using performance profiles ([Dolan & More (2002)](https://link.springer.com/article/10.1007/s101070100263)), which measure the proportion of problems solved by the algorithm in less than a given budget defined based on the best performance among the algorithms considered.
 More precisely, for each solver (BARON, DIRECT and KNITRO), and for each algorithm ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BA%7D) (the above-mentioned variants of X-REGO and ‘no-embedding’), we record ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BN%7D_p%28%5Cmathcal%7BA%7D%29), the computational cost of running algorithm ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BA%7D) to solve problem p within accuracy ![](https://latex.codecogs.com/svg.latex?%5Cepsilon).
 Let ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BN%7D_p%5E*) be the minimum computational cost required for problem p by any algorithm ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BA%7D).
 The performance (probability) of algorithm ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BA%7D) on the problem set ![](https://latex.codecogs.com/svg.latex?%5Cmathcal%7BP%7D) is defined as